jamesdsmyth/newsapi-app/README.md

 Hello!

 ## Run production version
-To run the build version locally on a server we will be using [serve](https://www.npmjs.com/package/serve) whoch allows deployment of static sites.
-I had n issue viewing this on node version 7, so please make sure you have node v8 installed :).
+To run the build version locally on a server we will be using [serve](https://www.npmjs.com/package/serve) which allows deployment of static sites.
+I had an issue viewing this on Node v7, so please make sure you have node v8 installed :).
 1. `npm run build`
 2. `npm install -g serve`
 3. `serve -s build`